EDEN-Redruth Investment - Detailed Case Study

 Eden Land Planning Ltd. launched the project in 2018 but certain facts pertinent to this analysis did not come to light until February 2023, hence the late timing of the document.

-In 2018, Eden Land Planning Ltd. issued a prospectus against which they collected investment funds totalling £2,240,000.
+In 2018, Eden Land Planning Ltd. issued a prospectus called the Investors' Presentation against which they collected investment funds totalling £2,240,000.
 There were 22 investors.

-The prospectus stated that £40,000 would be allocated for professional fees, leaving £2,200,000 for acquisition of land at Redruth, Cornwall.
+The Investors' Presentation stated that £40,000 would be allocated for professional fees, leaving £2,200,000 for acquisition of land at Redruth, Cornwall.

 The investors were thus led to believe that approximately 98% of their money would be invested in property and 2% spent on professional fees.